MeetGandhi/ClaReTi/README.md

-# Reproducibility
+# Post-hoc Explainability of DL Models using CANs

-Experimenting with different techniques for reproducibility in deep learning.
+Experimenting with different techniques for explainability of deep learning applications in computational astronomy.

 The project deals with the following: